-Description of Equities: The Association is authorized to issue or have outstanding Class D Preferred Stock, Classes A, B and C Common Stock, Classes B and C Participation Certificates and such other classes of equity as may be provided for in amendments to the bylaws in such amounts as may be necessary to conduct the Association's business.
+D. Description of Equities: The Association is authorized to issue or have outstanding Class D Preferred Stock, Classes A, B and C Common Stock, Classes B and C Participation Certificates and such other classes of equity as may be provided for in amendments to the bylaws in such amounts as may be necessary to conduct the Association's business.
 All stock and participation certificates have a par or face value of five dollars (\$5.00) per share.

-The Association had the following shares outstanding at December 31, 2015:
+The Association had the following shares outstanding at December 31, 2016:

-Shares Ou tstanding
+Shares Outstanding

-C Common/Voting C Participation Certificates/Nonvoting Protected Number Aggregate Par Value
+Class Protected Number gregate r Value

 B Common/Nonvoting Yes 580 \$ 3

-C Common/Voting No 468,613 2,343
+C Common/Voting No 474,547 2,373

-C Participation Certificates/Nonvoting No 13,621 68
+C Participation Certificates/Nonvoting No 16,236 81

 Total Capital Stock

-and Participation Certificates 482,814 \$ 2,414
+and Participation Certificates 491,363 \$ 2,457

 Protected common stock and participation certificates are retired at par or face value in the normal course of business.
-At-risk common stock and participation certificates are retired at the sole discretion of the Board at book value not to exceed par or face amounts, provided the minimum capital adequacy standards established by the Board are met.
+At-risk common stock and participation certificates are retired at the sole discretion of the Board at book value not to exceed par or face amounts, provided the minimum capital adequacy standards established by the Board are met determined by the Board.
+At the end of any fiscal year, if the retained earnings accounts otherwise would be less than the minimum amount determined by the Board as necessary to maintain adequate capital reserves to meet the commitments of the Association, the Association shall apply earnings for the year to the unallocated retained earnings account in such amounts as may be determined necessary by the Board.
+Unallocated retained earnings are maintained for each borrower to permit liquidation on a patronage basis.